lynaghk/cljx/README.markdown

 ----

 + restore (comment ...) and (defmacro ...) elision for cljs
-+ eliminate complementary metadata tags (e.g. remove ^:clj if clj-rules are being used)
 + easy symbol replacement
 + CLJS: Remove docstrings from namespaces.
 + Explore providing an API that macros can easily use to transform their results